 - Connection to a supportive community that wants to see you succeed

 Food is in the critical intersection where health, the environment, and the economy meet.
-By improving the way food is grown and strengthening the community connection to and relationship with food and local farmers, a shift to a localized, sustainable food system has the potential to reshape the way food is grown, distributed and eaten in America.
+By improving the way food is grown, strengthening the community connections, and supporting local farmers, a shift to a localized, sustainable food system has the potential to reshape the way food is grown, distributed, and eaten in America.